filamentphp/notifications/docs/02-sending-notifications.md

 ## Adding actions to notifications

-Notifications support [Actions](../actions/trigger-button), which are buttons that render below the content of the notification.
-They can open a URL or dispatch a Livewire event.
+Notifications support [actions](../actions/trigger-button), which are buttons that render below the content of the notification.
+They can open a URL or emit a Livewire event.
 Actions can be defined as follows:

 ```php
 use Filament\Notifications\Actions\Action;